rhyslwells/Data-Archive/content/standardised/Data Lakehouse.md

    - Unlike traditional data lakes, data lakehouses provide [[ACID Transaction]] which ensure reliable data operations and integrity, even in concurrent processing environments.

 4. **Schema Enforcement**:
-   - Data lakehouses can enforce [[Database schema|schema]] at the time of data write, allowing users to define data structures while still benefiting from the flexibility of a data lake.
+   - Data lakehouses can enforce [[Database Schema|schema]] at the time of data write, allowing users to define data structures while still benefiting from the flexibility of a data lake.

 5. **Performance Optimization**:
    - They incorporate various optimization techniques, such as indexing and caching, to improve query performance and provide faster access to data.